ibm-cloud-docs/solution-tutorials/trusted-profile-for-enterprise-security.hidden.md

 Similar to a service ID, it is possible to configure the cloud resource name (CRN) of an {{site.data.keyword.cloud_notm}} service instance.
 That service instance can be located in the same or another account.
 Right now, its only supported scenario is for an [enterprise project to deploy an architecture](/docs/secure-enterprise?topic=secure-enterprise-tp-project).
 Projects, as service instances, with deployable architectures can be managed centrally in one account.
 By establishing trust through the project's CRN, it can assume the identity of a trusted profile in another account in the same or another enterprise account hierarchy, then deploy a solution pattern with its resources.

-## Create a Kubernetes cluster (compute resource)
+## Kubernetes cluster as compute resource for trusted profile
 {: #trusted-profile-for-enterprise-security-cr1}
 {: step}

-To test trusted profiles, you are going to authorize a containerized app to perform tasks in an {{site.data.keyword.cloud_notm}} account.
+To put theory into praxis, you are going to authorize a containerized app to perform tasks in an {{site.data.keyword.cloud_notm}} account.
 The app is deployed to a Kubernetes cluster.
 It serves as compute resource which is going to be used to establish trust to use the trusted profile.

 The blog post [Turn Your Container Into a Trusted Cloud Identity](https://www.ibm.com/cloud/blog/turn-your-container-into-a-trusted-cloud-identity) discusses the same scenario.
 {: tip}